 For example, a large red light pad would be best if you need therapy over a larger area — perhaps your back, hip, or shoulder.
 A long thin LED pad can be wrapped around a joint, hand, or thigh, or cover the upper or lower spine.

 And if you are one of millions who suffer from pain in the lower extremities, pads in a boot-like shape would be your best option to relieve foot pain using red light therapy.

 Two Questions When Choosing The Best Light Therapy Pad for Pain

 The primary question to ask yourself is: “Where do I need pain relief the most?”
 And the second question is: “Do I have pain anywhere else in my body?”
 It is important to take all areas of your body that need pain relief into

 consideration when choosing pads.
 So, while a small, square pad would be fine for treating the back of your neck if this is your most painful area, it might not provide the best coverage for also treating your lower back.
 A medium or a long thin pad would be a better choice for providing enough coverage to treat both areas.

-And be sure to choose pads that are not only comfortable but also flexible, for pad flexibility allows versatility — being able to use the same pad for therapy on many parts of your body, in case you ever experience a future issue or injury.
+When using red light therapy for pain, ensure that you select pads that are not only comfortable but also flexible, for pad flexibility allows versatility — being able to use the same pad for therapy on many parts of your body, in case you ever experience a future issue or injury.